nagasudhirpulla/taming_python/blog/skills/subprocess_python.md

 * `subprocess` can be used to interact with other languages running the those programs and interact with them over command line
 *

+### Example 3 - 'cwd' option to change directory where the command is run

 ### Video
 Video for this post can be found [here](https://youtu.be/nsVkTslyBcE)